KU Medical Center works for Kansas

-- 2,400 professional education and administrative visits in Kansas occurred in FY14 via telemedicine, an interactive video technology that connects providers and patients when distance separates the two.
+- 2,400 professional education and administrative visits in Kansas occurred in FY14 via telemedicine, an interactive video technology that eliminates distance as a barrier to health care, continuing education and interprofessional collaboration.
 The technology is operated by the University of Kansas Center for Telemedicine and Telehealth.

 Researching to Improve Health